 WEAR A HAT WITH A BRIM

-A hat will keep a bit of heat in your body and will also keep the rain off your face, so you can see, even in a downpour.
+A hat can help keep a bit of heat in your body while also keeping the rain off your face – so you can see – even in a downpour.
 Synthetic materials are the best option as they won’t get heavy after getting wet.